 For several years the members saved and planned.
 The risk of losing much of the area history became evident with the passing of many older residents, so the Society re-organized in 2000.
 New by-laws were written, federal tax-exempt status was obtained and plans to develop a museum to house the growing collections began in earnest.

 The purchase of the old Harrison Hardware building on Main Street set the stage for many hours of dedicated labor, a capital funds campaign, applications for grants and the renovation of this beautiful old building into a spacious museum.
-That building is now on the National Register of Historic Places.
+The building was placed onto the National Register of Historic Places in 2012.

-A 2% gaming revenue grant and a Michigan Council for Arts and Cultural Affairs grant helped pay for a heating/air conditioning system and lights/ receptacles in the exhibit area of the museum.
-A grant from the EUP Regional Planning & Development Commission provided a five component hands on children’s museum.
+In 2012, a 2% gaming revenue grant and a Michigan Council for Arts and Cultural Affairs grant helped pay for a heating/air conditioning system and lights/ receptacles in the exhibit area of the museum.
+In 2013, a grant from the EUP Regional Planning & Development Commission provided a five component hands on children’s museum.
 A must-see for children ages 5 to 12.